Beauty + Brains

 This is exhausting.
 Many of us know this feeling well in romantic relationships, but it’s a little more difficult to pinpoint in friendships, particularly when nothing is WRONG, necessarily.
 I clung and tugged and shrunk myself and swallowed truths about some relationships for a while.
 I roiled in the discomfort of it all.
 But deep down, I knew what I needed to do.

-My first therapist was not an orthodox one.
-She’s a spiritual therapist, working with the angel realm, yet she is comprehensive in her healing.
-She spotted the weight some of my stale friendships were adding to me.
+My first therapist was not an orthodox one, yet she spotted the weight some of my stale friendships were adding to me instantly.
 She urged me to make a deep evaluation of some, and for others to follow the intuition that had been chattering loudly in my ear for some time.
 I severed cords that year – quite a few – and it led to beautiful new friendships, and in some cases the eventual regrowth of the dissolved friendships.
 These are some of the lessons I learned that year – tutelage I’ve turned to once again to apply to my past year and a half of hardships, as I grow into my next major adult evolution:

 - Not all friends need to be alerted to the end.
 Evaluate the state of the friendship, and if there’s just been a steady decline in connection, if you’ve floated, then drift.
 I overheard this lovely European couple while I was traveling recently around Sicily; the woman said to the man, “Once we get to the hotel, we should work on our floating.”
 Now, I’ve no idea if this is some sort of cultural disparity in language (though she said it in English!), but I chuckled to myself.
 Floating is one of the few things which doesn’t require work.
 Embrace that.